Firestark/project/docs/about.md

 # The architecture

 Your application is split up into two layers.
 One layer is the business logic layer.
-This layer is responsible for enforcing business rules and returning a status code.
+This layer is responsible for enforcing business rules.
 The other layer is the implementation layer.
-This layer is responsible for implementing the business logic layer to create a working application.
+This layer is responsible for implementing the requirements of the business logic layer to create a working application.

 ## The business logic

 The business logic layer is split up in *agreements* and *procedures*.
 Agreements consist of **self contained** classes, abstract classes and interfaces.
-These agreements may contain some *non application specific business rules* that always have to be enforced.
+These agreements may contain some *non application specific business rules* that have to be enforced for every application.
 An example of that could be: A person has to be above the age of 18 to be allowed to buy products in our store.
 If this rule needs to be enforced for the entire business and not just this application it is a good idea to put that rule in an agreement.

 procedures are small functions that use agreements to enforce *application specific business rules*.
 A procedure always returns a status code.
 That status code is an integer and is up to the developer to decide what integer to return based on the results of the applied business rules. **Example 1 above ** is an example of a procedure.

-The most important thing to understand here is that this layer may know nothing about implementation details.
+The most important thing to understand of the business logic layer is that this layer may know nothing about implementation details.
 This means that this layer knows nothing about what database is used or how it is delivered to the client (HTML, JSON).

 ## The implementation logic